 What is shader compilation jank?

 If an app has janky animations during the first run, and later becomes smooth for the same animation, then it’s very likely due to shader compilation jank.

 More technically, a shader is a piece of code that runs on a GPU (graphics processing unit).
 When a shader is first used, it needs to be compiled on the device.
 The compilation could cost up to a few hundred milliseconds whereas a smooth frame needs to be drawn within 16 milliseconds for a 60 fps (frame-per-second) display.
 Therefore, a compilation could cause tens of frames to be missed, and drop the fps from 60 to 6.
 This is compilation jank.
 After the compilation is complete, the animation should be smooth.

-Definitive evidence for the presence of shader compilation jank
+Definitive evidence for the presence of shader compilation jank is to see

-GrGLProgramBuilder::finalize in the tracing.
+GrGLProgramBuilder::finalize in the tracing with

-See the following screenshot for an example timeline tracing.
+the following screenshot for an example timeline tracing.